leandrokrott/Dumbbells-analysis/README.md

 - Run `gr_CM.f90` to compute the RDF of the center of mass (and optionally all particles and/or even (or odd) particles).
 - Generate `dump_cm` files for the center-of-mass trajectories.

+gfortran gr_CM.f90 -o call (to generate the executable call) ./script_gr_dumpcm (it will use the executable call and run for all variables)

 ---

 ## 5. Translational Order Parameter and Excess Entropy